maciejg-git/vue-icon-browser/README.md

 - list or grid view
 - filtering
 - download icons as Vue components or SVG
-- download selected icons as Vue components or SVG
 - preview icons used in common UI components
 - dark/light themes